W427697/Discord-/docs/sharing/publish-storybook.md

 <div class="aside">

-💡 External font resources may occasionally fail to load at build timefor a variety of reasons.
+💡 External font resources may occasionally fail to load at build time for a variety of reasons.
 If you have issues with them, a good way to get around that problem is to [mock the fonts](../writing-stories/build-pages-with-storybook.md#mocking-fonts) your application requires

 </div>